willdurand/docker-elk/README.md

 Data
 ----

-Elasticsearch data are located in the `/data/es` directory.
+Elasticsearch data are located in the `/data` folder.
 It is probably a good idea to mount a volume in order to preserve data integrity.
 You can create a _data only container_:

 ```
-$ docker run -d -v /data/es --name dataelk busybox
+$ docker run -d -v /data --name dataelk busybox
 ```

 Then, use it: